argonautproject/questionnaire/source/pages/index.md

     - Embedded logic for "dynamic" question trees
     - Pre-population and rendering (up to the application)
     - Graphs, flow sheets, charts, video
-- CIMI and openEHR-like modelling efforts
+- CIMI and openEHR-like modeling efforts
 - How to elevate response data into structured data
 - Data sharing workflow considerations